Living on the edge: Phase transitions in convex programs with random data: Abstract

 \section{Abstract}

-Recent empirical research indicates that many convex optimization problems with random constraints exhibit a phase transition as the number of constraints increases.
-For example, this phenomenon emerges in the $\ell_1$ minimization method for identifying a sparse vector from random linear samples.
-Indeed, this approach succeeds with high probability when the number of samples exceeds a threshold that depends on the sparsity level; otherwise, it fails with high probability.
+Recent research indicates that many convex optimization problems with random constraints exhibit a phase transition as the number of constraints increases.
+For example, this phenomenon emerges in the $\ell_1$ minimization method for identifying a sparse vector from random linear measurements.
+Indeed, the $\ell_1$ approach succeeds with high probability when the number of measurements exceeds a threshold that depends on the sparsity level; otherwise, it fails with high probability.

 This paper provides the first rigorous analysis that explains why phase transitions are ubiquitous in random convex optimization problems.
 It also describes tools for making reliable predictions about the quantitative aspects of the transition, including the location and the width of the transition region.
 These techniques apply to regularized linear inverse problems with random measurements, to demixing problems under a random incoherence model, and also to cone programs with random affine constraints.